 In Middleburg, Mt Defiance Cidery & Distillery is on a quest to bring back “lost spirits” – liquors that fell out of fashion in post-Prohibition America.
 They make a superb green absinthe, an 80% proof Apple Brandy as well as bourbon, white rum, tequila, amaretto and cassis.

-As for cider, Henway Hard Cider Co in Bluemont mixes plums, cherries and strawberries into the apple foundation of some of its batches; Corcoran Cidery makes only gluten free cider at its Waterford location, while Wild Hare Cider, based in Middleburg and out of a cozy 1840s log cabin in downtown Leesburg, dry ages cider for a year.
+As for cider, Henway Hard Cider Co in Bluemont mixes plums, cherries and strawberries into the apple foundation of some of its batches; Corcoran Vineyards & Cider does gluten free ciders at its Waterford location and Wild Hare Cider based out of an 1840s log cabin in downtown Leesburg dry ages cider for a year.
+Loudoun Cider House near Lucketts does still, sparkling, single-varietal and custom blend hand crafted ciders.

 Cocktail Culture

-A raft of stylish new bars and restaurants are driving a heady Loudoun cocktail scene.
+A raft of stylish cocktail bars and restaurant lounges are driving a heady Loudoun cocktail scene.